Legislative Assembly of Alberta

 The Legislative Assembly of Alberta is the deliberative assembly of the province of Alberta, Canada.
 It sits in the Alberta Legislature Building in Edmonton.
 Since 2012 the Legislative Assembly has had 87 members, elected through first past the post from single-member electoral districts.
 Bills passed by the Legislative Assembly are given royal assent by the lieutenant governor of Alberta, as the viceregal representative of the King of Canada.
 The Legislative Assembly and the Lieutenant Governor together make up the unicameral Alberta Legislature.

 The maximum period between general elections of the assembly, as set by Section 4 of the Canadian Charter of Rights and Freedoms is five years, which is further reinforced in Alberta's Legislative Assembly Act.
 Convention dictates the premier controls the date of election and usually selects a date in the fourth or fifth year after the preceding election.
 Amendments to Alberta's Election Act introduced in 2024 fixed the date of election to the third Monday in October in the fourth calendar year following the preceding election.
 Alberta has never had a minority government and an election as a result of a vote of no confidence has never occurred.

 To be a candidate for election to the assembly, a person must be a Canadian citizen older than 18 who has lived in Alberta for at least six months before the election and has registered with Elections Alberta under the Election Finances and Contributions Disclosure Act.
 Senators, senators-in-waiting, members of the House of Commons, and criminal inmates are ineligible.

 The 30th Alberta Legislature was dissolved on May 1, 2023.
 The members-elect of the 31st Alberta Legislature were elected on May 29.
+As of April 2026, under recall election legislation introduced by the UCP, 2 MLAs have recall petition campaigns in progress.